awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 When you purchase a reserved DB instance in Amazon RDS, you purchase a commitment to getting a discounted rate, on a specific DB instance type, for the duration of the reserved DB instance\.
 To use an Amazon RDS reserved DB instance, you create a new DB instance just like you do for an on\-demand instance\.

-The new DB instance that you create must match the specifications of the reserved DB instance—same DB engine, DB instance type, license type \(license\-included or bring\-your\-own\-license\), and AWS Region\.
+The new DB instance that you create must match the specifications of the reserved DB instance—same DB engine, DB instance type, license type \(license\-included or bring\-your\-own\-license\), edition \(for RDS for Oracle and RDS for SQL Server\), and AWS Region\.

 If the specifications of the new DB instance match an existing reserved DB instance for your account, you are billed at the discounted rate offered for the reserved DB instance\.
 Otherwise, the DB instance is billed at an on\-demand rate\.